 Navigate to the desired symbol in the compiled modules, and set a breakpoint in the decompiled source.
-If the module where you set the breakpoint is not loaded yet, ReSharper will display a pop-up where you can enable debugging for this module:
+If symbols for the module where you set the breakpoint are not loaded yet, ReSharper will display a popup where you can enable debugging for this module:

 Decompiling and loading symbols may take some time, so after you initiate the process in one of the above ways, ReSharper displays the progress in the Project/PDB Generation Status window.

 When debugging optimized assemblies, some debugger functions are just not available, for example you would not see values of local variables, even if symbol files are correct.
 So you might want to disable the optimization.

 Check if the assembly is optimized when Visual Studio is in the debug mode — open the Modules window ( ) and check the Optimized column.